-- In regard to the lectured material, the students are expected to study the provided reading material, actively participate in the class, engage in the discussions, and answer homework questions.
-In regard to the course project, the students are expected to formulate and implement an in-depth project and demonstrate continuous progress throughout the semester.
+- In regard to the lectured material, the students are expected to study the provided reading material, actively participate in the class, engage in the discussions, and answer homework questions. - In regard to the course project, the students are expected to formulate and implement an in-depth project, demonstrate continuous progress throughout the semester, and provide a final written report and presentation.

-- Project (70%) [Project proposal, Project checkpoint reports, Final project report and presentation]
+• Project (70%) [distributed over the project proposal, milestone reports, final report and presentation]

-- Homeworks (20%)
+• Homeworks (30%)

-- Class attendance and engagement (10%)